Software Quality Assurance, Quality Control, Testing — the Basics of Software Quality Management

 • Reduced risks of costly errors and rework.
 Since most errors are prevented early in software development, less time and resources are spent on major technical reviews in later stages.

 • A high level of motivation.
-When everyone understands the product requirements and expectations, they are motivated to contribute their best efforts towards achieving a common goal.
+When everyone understands the product requirements and expectations, they are motivated to contribute their best efforts toward achieving a common goal.

 • A culture of continuous improvement.
-With SQA requirements, teams rather collaborate with each other than supervise, which helps cultivate a culture of constant improvement and boosted productivity.
+With SQA requirements, teams rather collaborate than supervise, which helps cultivate a culture of constant improvement and boost productivity.

 • Compliance with industry standards and regulations.
 Last but not least, software quality assurance testing helps ensure that products adhere to industry-specific standards and regulatory requirements.
-This is particularly important for niches such as healthcare, finance, and manufacturing, where non-compliance may lead to financial consequences.
+This is particularly important for healthcare, finance, and manufacturing niches, where non-compliance may lead to financial consequences.

 Examples of QA